Scomar82/7-Days-Modlets/README.md

   - *Optional*
       - zzzSuBaSCompatibiltyPatch: Adds compatibility between Book Magazine and Schematic Recycling and Zombie Hunter

   Ver.
+2.3:
+    - compatibility for Game Version 2.3
+    - added Sledge Sage Books
+    - commented out recipe for modArmorCoolingMeshSchematic and modArmorInsulatedLinerSchematic, items no longer in use in Game Version 2.3

+  Ver.
 1.3:
     - added Group "Resources" to Schematics Parts
     - added Craftable Book to give you a Skill Point